The Beautiest Woman In The World

 A Historical Perspective

 In ancient civilizations, beauty was often associated with status, fertility, and power.
+Because of that, their beauty was intrinsically linked to their royal status and perceived connection to the divine.
 In ancient Egypt, women like Nefertiti were revered for their slender figures, symmetrical faces, and elaborate makeup.
-Their beauty was intrinsically linked to their royal status and perceived connection to the divine.
 Similarly, in ancient Greece, ideals of beauty were rooted in mathematical proportions and harmony.
 Sculptures like the Venus de Milo embodied the perfect ratio of facial features and body measurements, reflecting the Greek emphasis on balance and order.

 The Renaissance period saw a shift towards celebrating fuller figures and fair skin.
-Women like Botticelli's Venus were admired for their curves, long flowing hair, and serene expressions.
-These features symbolized abundance, health, and femininity.
+That's why women like Botticelli's Venus were admired for their curves, long flowing hair, and serene expressions.
+So these features symbolized abundance, health, and femininity.
 In contrast, the Victorian era emphasized modesty and restraint.
 Corsets and elaborate gowns concealed the body, while pale skin and delicate features were considered the epitome of elegance and refinement.

 The 20th and 21st Centuries: A Revolution in Beauty